biocore/pyqi/doc/tutorials/creating_a_pyqi_based_script.rst

 Script documentation
 --------------------
 The ``script_documentation`` entry in ``script_info`` should describe the basic functionality of your script.
 This entry is typically between one and four sentences in length.
-Don't add line breaks yourself - qcli will take care of this for you, and the formatting will look better than if you try to do it yourself as it will adjust to the size of the user's terminal.
+Don't add line breaks yourself - pyqi will take care of this for you, and the formatting will look better than if you try to do it yourself as it will adjust to the size of the user's terminal.

 Usage examples
 --------------